Medications and Drugs

 Generic Name: ketoconazole topical (Pronunciation: kee toe KOE na zole)

-What is ketoconazole topical (Extina, Kuric, Nizoral A-D, Nizoral Topical, Xolegel)?
+What is ketoconazole topical (Extina, Ketodan, Kuric, Nizoral A-D, Nizoral Topical, Xolegel)?

 Ketoconazole topical is available as a cream, gel, and as a shampoo.
 The shampoo is used for the treatment of dandruff.